ramirog89/gcmu-assessment/README.md

 The repository contains the solution for the Home Exercise

-To run the exercise, the existence of the json files in the root directory named as the exercise defines it is mandatory and required. - Otherwise app will return a log error -
+To run the exercise, the existence of the json files in the root directory named as the exercise defines it is mandatory and required. - Otherwise app will display a log error -

 To execute the exercise you only need to run: